 5 - Consider Bundling And Negotiate

 Bundling can often provide a convenient way to reduce expenses when your business also requires other connectivity or landlines.
-Similar to a consumer plan, a carrier may offer internet services and TV to your business if you bundle it with your phone service.
+Similar to a consumer plan, a carrier may offer internet services and TV to your business if you bundle it along with your phone.